castroCrea/llama.cpp/README.md

   Using the variables it is possible to select a CPU-based driver as well, if so desired.

   You can get a list of platforms and devices from the `clinfo -l` command, etc.

-- #### SYCL

-  SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.

-  llama.cpp based on SYCL is used to support Intel GPU (Data Center Max series, Flex series, Arc series, Built-in GPU and iGPU).

-  For detailed info, please refer to [llama.cpp for SYCL](README_sycl.md).

 ### Prepare Data & Run